Home » Types of Food » Bread, Cookies & Pastries » Orange Ricotta Cookies

 slice of blood orange cake

 After a dismal failure with a cake, I had success with a cookie I have made several times in the past: lemon ricotta cookies.
-However, this time I made blood orange ricotta cookies.
-With an adaptation of a combination of two recipes, and the use of the blood oranges, these cookies turned out beautifully!
+However, this time I made orange ricotta cookies.
+With an adaptation of a combination of two recipes, and the use of the blood oranges, these cookies turned out beautifully with a hint of pink in the icing!

-And if you have leftover ricotta after making these cookies, you can always whip up these beauties.
+And if you have leftover ricotta after making these cookies, you can always whip up these insanely good lemon ricotta pancakes.

 adapted from a combination of Biscotti di Ricotta from Lidia Bastianich and